tesseract-ocr/tessdoc/FAQ.md

 ## Does it support multi-page tiff files?

-Only with 2.03 and later, and only if you have libtiff installed.
+Yes, with all versions 2.03 and later, as long as you have libtiff installed.
 See Compressed Tiff above.

 ## Why doesn't viewer/svutil.cpp compile?